WoofGrrrr/file-system-broker/README.md

 ## How to install the latest versions of this Extension from GitHub (FUTURE):

-1. Download the .xpi file from GitHub:
+1. Download the .zip file from GitHub:
-    1. MABXXX Go to this page in your browser: https://github.com/WoofGrrrr/file-system-broker/releases xxx
+    1. Go to this page in your browser: https://github.com/WoofGrrrr/file-system-broker/releases
-    2. x
-    3. y
+    2. Click on the release you want
+    3. Look for the file-system-broker.zip file
+    4. Use your browser to download it - usually you can just clicked on it
+    5. Place the file somewhere you will remember it
 2. Open Thunderbird's **Add-ons and Themes** Tab
   + Tools -> Add-ons and Themes
 3. Select the **Extensions** Tab on the left